raul23/pyebooktools/docs/examples.rst

   2. Search the online metadata sources (``Goodreads,Amazon.com,Google``) by the extracted author & title and just by title
-  3. If there is no useful metadata or nothing is found online, the script will try to use the filename for searching.
+  3. If there is no useful metadata or nothing is found online, the script will try to use the filename for searching

   [OWI]_